cdown/srt/README.rst

     pip install -U srt

-To install the development version, run
+To install the latest development version directly from GitHub:

 .. code::